elliot-woods/pgvector-search/README.md

    ```
    make start
    ```
-4. Test with:
+4. Test the API with one of the following commands:
    ```
+   # Run predefined test queries
-   make test-search-by-text
+   make test-local-search-by-text

+   # Run a custom search query
+   make test-api SEARCH="your search query" LIMIT=5
    ```

 ### API Endpoints